 Distance: 7 miles (11.2 km) Maps: OS Explorer 130, OS Landranger 184

 Walk down from the car park towards the A345, but before reaching it turn left through two small gates next to a farm into a fence-lined path round the base of the hillfort.
-Cross the minor road (which goes right to the Beehive Park & Ride) and follow the broad track downhill past a cottage, then gradually uphill and down again to pass Keeper’s Cottage on your left.
+Cross the minor road (which, if you turn right along it, leads to the Beehive Park & Ride) and follow the broad track downhill past a cottage, then gradually uphill and down again to pass Keeper’s Cottage on your left.
 Here you cross a footpath known as The Avenue.
-Climb up out of the dip, bearing right at a fork immediately after Keepers’s Cottage, and continue across the centre of a large field.
+Climb up out of the dip, ignoring a left fork immediately after Keepers’s Cottage, and continue across the centre of a large field.
 Go through a copse, where you cross the Monarch’s Way, and continue along the bridleway on the left-hand side of a field to arrive at a T junction with a wide, stony farm track.

 Turn left onto this, and after 120m arrive at a track to the right, beside a seat dedicated to Eddie, a pleasant spot for a rest.
 Go down the track, with a fence to your left.
 At the field corner go straight on into the wood rather than following it round to the right.
 There is a well used path through the wood, which descends quite steeply at first, then more gradually, to a road.
-Turn right here and walk through the village of Netton, then on to the bridge across the Avon, ignoring the turning to Great Durnford on your right.
+Turn right here and walk through the village of Netton, then on to the bridge across the Avon, ignoring three turnings to the right on the way.
 On the other side of the bridge is the Bridge Inn in Upper Woodford.

-Turn left and walk through the village, passing the Black Horse pub on the left, a turning to the right where Netton and Amesbury are signposted, but not the turning itself, and St James’ church on the left just before a bend to the right.
+Turn left and walk through the village, passing a turning to the right, and St James’ church on the left just before a bend to the right.
 Continue on the road uphill, then down again past the imposing entrance to Great Durnford manor.
 Soon after this, take the bridleway to the left by a house called Fairwood House, with Beech Wood to your right.
 Ascend through Ham Wood on a wide, clear track, with open countryside to your right.
-Fork right away from the wood, still on a wide track, and soon cross an intermediate track.
+Fork right downhill away from the wood, still on a wide track, and soon cross an intermediate track.